 ReLEx SMILE (more commonly known as just SMILE) is a fairly recently developed outpatient laser surgical procedure used to treat the following:

 In SMILE, a small piece of tissue from within the cornea is removed to alter the shape of the cornea to improve the way light rays are focused on the retina.
+In most cases, spectacle and contact lens independence is achieved.

 Here is what to expect: